paulohahn86/javaspecialist/README.md

 # JAVA SPECIALIST

-Immersive training of solid fundamentals of the Java Language, Object Orientation, main Apis of the platform, best practices and Clean Code. https://www.algaworks.com
+Immersive training of solid fundamentals of the Java Language, Object Orientation, main APIs of the platform, best practices and Clean Code. https://www.algaworks.com

 The is in topics for better understanding of each functionality presented.

- -> AbstractClasses
+ -> AbstractClasses /n
- -> EncapsulationObjects
+ -> EncapsulationObjects /n
  -> Polymorphism
  -> Inheritance
  -> Serializable